 Ring USM was Canon's former preference for high-end lens AF systems.
 While most Ring USM lenses are great performers, they generally do not focus so smoothly in Movie Servo AF, and the Ring USM EF lenses produce considerably more focus chatter.
 Nano USM (and STM) lenses autofocus substantially smoother and quieter than Ring USM lenses.

 Of ultimate importance is AF accuracy and from that perspective, all of the Nano USM-driven AF systems to date have performed impressively.

 The manual focus ring is mid-sized and positioned in front of the zoom ring (this is my strongly-preferred position).

-With electronics driving AF, the rate of focus change caused by the focus ring can be electronically controlled and it can be variable, based on the ring's rotation speed.
+Electronically driven MF enables the rate of focus change to be variable based on the ring's rotation speed.
 I prefer a linear adjustment speed and have the camera configured for such.
 In this mode, the RF 24-70 F2.8 L focus is adjusted very slowly, with approximately 330° of ring rotation from MFD to infinity, for very precise focusing capabilities.

 The manual focus ring has an ideal resistance and adjustments are smooth and solidly centered with no unusual framing shift happening.

 An interesting feature mentioned in this lens's press release is "focus breathing suppression".
 Normal is for the scene to change size (sometimes significantly) as focus is pulled from one extent to the other, referred to as focus breathing, a change in focal length with focus distance.
 This negatively impacts photographers intending to use focus stacking techniques, videographers pulling focus, and anyone very-critically framing while adjusting focus.